 My Cat Leaves Their Litter Box and Scratches the Floor

 When your cat eliminates, the smell is distinct and unmistakable.
-To animals, cat poop is extremely potent.
-This means your cat will never be able to move undetected unless they hide the evidence.
+To animals, cat poop is potent.
+This means your cat will never be able to move undetected unless he hides the evidence.

-Your cat will bury their poop.
-Cats kick their litter over their waste in their tray to mask the sight and smell.
-If your cat eliminates outdoors, they’ll likely do so in the soil so it can be hidden.
+Your cat will bury his poop.
+Cats kick their litter over any waste in their tray to mask the sight and smell.
+If your cat eliminates outdoors, he’ll likely do so in the soil so it can be quickly hidden.

 - The designated bathroom area is too small.
-If your cat doesn’t have room to maneuver, they won’t stick to the litter box.
+If your cat doesn’t have room to maneuver, he won’t stick to the litter box.

-- The sides of the tray are too low, and litter is spilling all over the floor.
-This confuses your cat, as there is no distinction between smells.
+- The sides of the tray are too low so litter is spilling all over the floor.
+This confuses your cat as there is no distinction between smells.

-- Your litter tray has not been cleaned for a while.
-This makes for an unappealing aroma, and your cat will want nothing to do with it.
+- His litter tray has not been cleaned in a while.
+This creates an unappealing aroma, and your cat will want nothing to do with it.

 How to Choose the Right Litter Box for Your Cat

 Eradicating unwanted litter box behaviors starts with finding the right box in the first place.
-Preventative Vet offers some advice in making this choice.
+Preventative Vet offers some advice about making the right choice.

-The most important thing to consider is the size and shape of your cat’s litter box.
-If your cat isn’t comfortable, they will not enjoy a good relationship with their litter box.
+The most important thing to consider is size and shape.
+If your cat isn’t comfortable, he won’t enjoy a good relationship with his litter box.

-Your cat will then take out their frustration out on your floor.
-Your cat could hurt themselves, and you’ll become angry at any potential damage.
+Your cat will then take out his frustration on your floor.
+Your cat could hurt himself and/or you’ll be angry about any damage.

-What is the Best Size for a Cat’s Litter Box?
+What is the Right Size for a Cat’s Litter Box?

-Measure your cat, from the top of their nose to the bottom of their extended tail.
-Their litter box should be at least this long and wide, ideally larger.
+Measure your cat, from the top of his nose to the bottom of his extended tail.
+His litter box should be at least this long and wide, ideally larger.
 This way, your cat will be able to move freely and avoid previous deposits.
 In turn, your cat can easily bury his waste without any issues.

 What is the Best Shape for a Cat’s Litter Box?

-Some senior cats sleep in their litter box for a variety of reasons.
-An older or arthritic cat would prefer a low-sided litter tray.
+Some senior cats sleep in their litter box for a variety of physical and mental reasons.
+An older, arthritic cat would prefer a low-sided litter tray.
 This will be easier to climb in an out of.
-One entry point that is entirely at ground level would be perfect for a cat that is advancing in years.
+Having one entry point that is at ground level would be perfect for a cat that is advancing in years.

-If your cat likes to dig in their litter, get a box with high sides.
-If this isn’t an option, be very vigilant about cleaning the floor around the area.
+If an adult cat likes to dig in his litter, you should get him a box with high sides.
+If this isn’t an option due to his age, be vigilant about cleaning the floor around the area to prevent problems.

 Should the Litter Box be Covered or Uncovered?

 Covered litter boxes minimize the risk of your cat scratching the floor.
-Your pet will have a very particular, designed area for elimination.
-The cover will also mask the aroma of their waste.
+Your pet will have a designated area for elimination.
+The cover will also mask the aroma of his waste.

-The other key advantage of covered litter boxes is privacy.
+The other advantage of covered litter boxes is privacy.
 Some cats prefer to be alone when they eliminate.
-A cover provides this opportunity.
+A cover provides this facility.

 Some cats will reject a covered litter box, however.
 Felines feel extremely vulnerable while eliminating.
-In a covered litter box, they cannot see any threats coming.
+In a covered litter box, he cannot see any threats (predators) coming.

-A range of litter boxes in multiple locations helps your cat choose where they’re most comfortable.
-This, again, reduces confusion and the risk of scratching the floor.
+A range of litter boxes in different locations allows your cat to choose where he feels most comfortable.
+This reduces confusion and the risk of him pawing at the floor.

 How Much Litter Should I Put in My Cat’s Tray?

 Once you have his litter box in place, it’s ready to be filled.
 Just how much litter you use is vital to your cat.
 A rule of thumb is that your cat’s litter box should be two-thirds full.
-Too little, and they won’t feel like their waste is appropriately buried.
-This will lead to more scratching.
+Too little and he won’t feel like his waste is appropriately buried.
+This will just lead to more scratching.

 How Often Should a Litter Box be Cleaned?

-You’ll need to scoop your litter box several times a day.
+You’ll need to scoop your pet’s litter box several times a day.
 It will also need to be thoroughly cleaned a couple of times a week.
-Using a clumping litter will make this process a little easier.
+Using a clumping litter will make this process easier.
 As the name suggests, this type of cat litter clumps up when it’s wet.

 You can then use a scoop to remove the litter that has been urinated on, leaving the rest to clean later.
 Just remember that, somewhere in that tray, your cat has buried at least one poop.

-As Pet Health Network explains, failing to clean a cat’s litter box can be hazardous to their health.
+As Pet Health Network explains, failing to clean a cat’s litter box can be hazardous to his health.
 If your cat’s litter is dirty, your cat will smell it.

-This will make your cat reluctant to use their litter box.
-They won’t necessarily want to eliminate outside the box either, though.
-As a result, your cat will hold on until they cannot wait any longer.
-This can cause urinary tract infections and cystitis.
+This will make your cat reluctant to use his litter box.
+He won’t necessarily want to eliminate outside the box either, though.
+As a result, your cat will hold on until he cannot wait any longer.
+This can cause medical problems, such as urinary tract infections and cystitis.

-If you don’t, cats will take it upon themselves to clean their litter box.
-That means lots of kicking litter out of the box, onto the floor.
-You know what happens next by now.
-A confused cat that thinks the floor smells like litter, and scratches to bury the scent.
+If you don’t, cats will clean their own litter box.
+That means lots of kicking litter out of the box onto the floor.
+A confused cat thinks the floor smells like litter and scratches to hide the scent.

 Cats that scratch the floor after pooping are not doing so to be destructive.
 It’s not a behavioral problem.
 They are acting on instinct, which is something that no feline can ignore.
-Certain feline behaviors are hardwired, and cannot be changed.
-Hiding their waste is one of these.
+Certain feline behaviors are hardwired and cannot be changed.
+Hiding his waste is a natural instinct.

-What can be done is helping your cat feel like they have successfully hidden their presence.
-This will keep your pet happy, and your floor safe from the attention of their claws.
+You need to help your cat feel like he has successfully hidden his presence.
+This will keep your pet happy and ensure that your floor is safe from the attention of his claws.

-Temper these instincts by creating a hospitable litter box for your pet.
-If your cat’s litter box meets their needs, they do not need to scratch the floor.
+Temper these instincts by getting or creating a hospitable litter box for your pet.
+If your cat’s litter box meets his needs, then he will not need to scratch the floor.